fabianmartins/alienattack.workshop/README.md

 ~/environment/spaceinvaders.workshop/cdk (master) $
 ~~~

-You will need to decide for an **"Environment name"** and, optionally, for a **"suffix"**.
-These values will be used to configure your environment.
+You will need to decide for an **"Environment name"** that will be used to configure and deploy your environment.

 **My suggestions for you:**

-* **DON'T** use long names like *ThisIsMyEnvironmentName*, or *ThisIsAVeryLongAndUnecessarySuffixName*.
+* **DON'T** use long names like *ThisIsMyEnvironmentName*, or *ThisIsAVeryLongAndUnecessaryName*.
 Keep it simple.
 User something like Env01.
-* If you're alone in the account/region, pick a small word for envname, like your initials, and *disregard* the suffix.
+* If you're alone in the account/region, pick a small word for envname, like your initials, and add the month and day just to avoid collisions (ex: fabi0405)
-* Avoid using words potentially reserved for envname and suffix.
+* Avoid using potentially reserved words.
 Possible reserved words are AWS, S3, and so on.

-The configuration was designed like this - having a name for the environment and a suffix - for the case when different individuals are sharing the same account (due their company's requirements) and sharing the same region (due the need of specific features of the AWS services, only available in such regions).
+The configuration was designed like this for the case when different individuals are sharing the same account (due their company's requirements) and sharing the same region (due the need of specific features of the AWS services, only available in such regions).

-Yet, the values chosen for **"envname"** and **"suffix"** are used to create the buckets required by the application, so chose them in a way that most likely will avoid collision to S3 bucket names (which are global).
+Yet, the value chosen for **"envname"** is used to create the buckets required by the application, so chose them in a way that most likely will avoid collision to S3 bucket names (which are global).

-Let's suppose that you selected envname=r2, and suffix=d2.
+Let's suppose that you selected envname=r2d2.
 Then, if the deployment is successful, at the end something like this will appear

 ***

- ✅  NRTAR2D2
+ ✅  R2D2

 Stack ARN:
-arn:aws:cloudformation:<region>:<account>:stack/NRTAR2D2/bc543b91-451f-33f9-442a-02e473ddfb1a
+arn:aws:cloudformation:<region>:<account>:stack/R2D2/bc543b91-451f-33f9-442a-02e473ddfb1a

-And the deployment will have created the buckets **nrtar2d2.app** and **nrtar2d2.raw**.
+And the deployment will have created the buckets **r2d2.app** and **r2d2.raw**.

-if the deployment WAS NOT SUCCESSFUL, then almost surely you had a S3 bucket name collision. if the message is similar to the one below, then chose another envname and/or suffix for your deployment.
+if the deployment WAS NOT SUCCESSFUL, then almost surely you had a S3 bucket name collision. if the message is similar to the one below, then chose another envname for your deployment.
 In the example below, the name TEST for the environment provokes a collision:

 ~~~
->>>> envname: TEST
+Environment name: TEST
->>>> providedSuffix:
 [ { Forbidden: null
       at Request.extractError (/home/ec2-user/environment/spaceinvaders.workshop/cdk/node_modules/aws-sdk/lib/services/s3.js:565:35)
       at Request.callListeners (/home/ec2-user/environment/spaceinvaders.workshop/cdk/node_modules/aws-sdk/lib/sequential_executor.js:106:20)